jerembio/Running-Pace-calculator/README.md

 1. Allow the user to modify time or distance with a cursor or a text entry after the first computation
 2. Allow to actually set the pace and time and then compute the distance, or the pace and time and then compute the time, etc..
 3. many many more ideas to come ;)

+Here is an idea of how the UI could look like: